 Oh, and if you don’t see something you’re looking for here, send me a comment.
 I read them all and I will do my best to help you personally!

 I’m a dad, a husband, an artist, and I’m addicted.
-I’m addicted to making wood bowls!
+I’m addicted to making wooden bowls!
 Of course, I’m saying this jokingly, but it really is true.

 See, since I was a little kid I’ve always loved to work with wood.
 My dad was a mechanic so we always had tools around, but not too many woodworking tools.

 The little town I grew up in had a classic old-school hardware store across from the post office.
 I can still remember the way that store looked and smelled.

 They carried basic woodworking tools and, as a kid, I saved my money to buy this or that tool.
 The thrill of owning an instrument that could help me create something out of wood was exciting.

 In my teenage years, I had a friend that enjoyed woodworking too and his family had a small workspace in their basement filled with woodworking tools.
 Together, we made all kinds of things, but nothing on a lathe.

-I’m an artist and a have a bachelors degree in advertising and graphic designer.
+I’m an artist and have a bachelor’s degree in advertising and graphic design.
 I love everything visual and I always have had a craving to create three-dimensionally.

 However, traditional woodworking projects, as satisfying as they can be, have never left me eager for more.
 Usually after a project, like building cabinets, I’m pretty much done.
-If ten years passes before I do another cabinet, I’m ok with that.
+If ten years pass before I do another cabinet, I’m ok with that.

 When I turned my first bowl, the energy of seeing the shape form so effortlessly was captivating.
 I still catch myself thinking about the bowl I want to turn next while I’m currently turning a bowl.

 When I’m away from home and haven’t turned for a few days, I crave getting back to my lathe.
 I actually dream about turning bowls.

 I’m a bowl-turning addict!